 First-party data forces a marketer or publisher to make assumptions about that user on their site.
 On the other hand, zero-party data is information that a customer explicitly and intentionally shares with your company, which makes it gold.

-Customer data management platforms and solutions like Lotame are used by marketers, agencies and publishers in every industry around the globe, to help them collect first, second and third-party data into one unified platform.
+Data collaboration platforms and solutions like Lotame are used by marketers, agencies and publishers in every industry around the globe, to help them collect first, second and third-party data into one unified platform.
 This data can be sliced and diced into any audience you are focused on, and offers granular insights about what each audience is interested in, actions they take, where they live and beyond.
-Learn more about data management platforms in this article: What is a Data Management Platform?
+Learn more about data collaboration platforms in this article: What is a Data Collaboration Platform?

 Lotame addresses the dilemma of how to collect, organize and analyze your customer data.
 We offer the tools you need to gather, organize and activate first-party, second-party and third-party data.
-Our award-winning data connectivity solutions enable you to collect first-party data as well as easily access second- and third-party data from Lotame’s Spherical platform.
-It provides a central platform where you can organize all of your data points, whatever sources they come from, and readily activate them.
+Our award-winning data connectivity solutions enable you to collect first-party data as well as easily access second- and third-party data from Lotame’s data collaboration platform Spherical.
+It provides a central platform where you can collect and connect all of your data points, whatever sources they come from, and enrich, model, collaborate and readily activate them.

 To learn more about our solutions and what our data can do for your business, contact us!